13 Warning Signs Your Dog Is in Pain

 Your dog is breathing heavily

 It is normal for dogs to pant heavily during and after exertion.
-But panting absent exercise can sometimes also indicate medical emergencies, including pain, heatstroke, or poisoning—watch out for the 12 common foods that could be toxic for dogs.
+But panting after exercise can sometimes also indicate medical emergencies, including pain, heatstroke, or poisoning.
+It’s also one of the dog illness symptoms to watch out for.
 “Panting is a subtle, often overlooked sign of pain.
 Some dogs in pain pant more than usual, but eat, drink, and seem normal.
 If the temperature where the dog spends most of their time hasn’t changed much, but the amount they’re panting has, heed this warning and consult your veterinarian right away.
 Panting can also be a subtle sign of severe pancreatitis.
 It was in my own dog, and even I, as a vet, missed it for a week,” shares Dr. Robinson.

 Whimpering and whining

 The sound can break your heart.
 Some dogs remain stoically quiet when they’re hurting but others, especially young dogs who have not experienced physical discomfort, may whimper and cry when they’re feeling pain.
 Your presence may provide comfort and lead them to stop whining.
 It does not, however, mean they are no longer hurting.
 “Whimpering or increased vocalizations, which can be intermittent, constant, or when touched, can indicate pain.
 But vocalization can be deceiving—some owners think a quiet pet is not in pain.
 Just because your dog is not whimpering, does not mean he or she is not in pain,” says veterinarian Heidi Cooley, DVM, Chief of Staff at Banfield Pet Hospital.
 If your dog has just had surgery and is whimpering, make sure you are giving him the correct amount of pain medication.
 If there is no clear reason why he is crying out, a vet’s immediate attention is imperative.
-“As a pet owner, it’s important to be in tune with your pet’s behavior and habits and to take action when you notice or suspect something is ‘off’.
+“As a pet owner, it’s important to be in tune with your pet’s behavior and habits and to take action when you notice or suspect something is ‘off.’
 There are various causes of pain for pets, and some can be quite serious.
-Your veterinarian can be helpful in evaluating your pet’s level of pain and helping you find ways to relieve it.
+So after determining how to tell if a dog is in pain, the next thing to do is speak with your veterinarian.
+They can be helpful in evaluating your pet’s level of pain and helping you find ways to relieve it.
 The earlier you catch and address potential signs of pain or illness with your veterinarian, the better your chances are of getting your pet back to a comfortable place,” says Dr. Cooley.